ihenrywu/Gurobi-Tool-Network-Model/README.md

 It's worth noting that these tools have a drawback: their ease of use allows users to obtain correct answers without fully grasping the underlying principles.
 While this could be a concern for educational contexts, the open-source nature of these tools provides a valuable opportunity for students to explore the practical applications of Gurobi and Jupyter further.

+## Version History

+**Version 20231218**

+Fixed a bug where the tool malfunctioned for transfer nodes when the number of demand nodes differed from the number of supply nodes.

 ## Acknowledgments

 I extend my heartfelt gratitude to [Professor Steven Shechter](https://www.sauder.ubc.ca/people/steven-shechter) and Zack, whose guidance and support have been indispensable in developing these tools.